-Additionally, following the execution of the merger agreement, we and TCAC entered into certain incremental financing agreements: (a) certain institutional investors (the "Investor") have agreed, through a securities purchase agreement with TCAC (the "Notes and Warrants Purchase Agreement"), to purchase up to \$22.0 million of 6% Senior Secured Original Issue Discount Convertible Notes due 2024 (the "Secured Convertible Notes") (of which \$16 million in principal amount have been subscribed to) and a number of warrants equal to one-half of the principal amount of notes divided by the volume weighted average price on the trading day prior to the closing date of such sale (the "Investor Warrants") to be sold in two tranches, see also Note 10, Senior Secured Convertible Notes to the consolidated financial statements for the quarter ended June 30, 2022 for further information; and (c) an equity line facility (the "Facility") between CF Principal Investments LLC ("Cantor") and the Company for up to \$50.0 million in aggregate gross purchase price of newly issued shares of our common stock after the closing of the business combination.
+Since our inception, we have financed our operations and capital expenditures primarily through the private sales of equity securities.
+Since inception and through the end of fiscal 2020, we raised a total of \$17.0 million from the sale of equity securities, net of costs and expenses associated with such financings and redemptions of common stock.
+Additionally, in connection with and following the execution of the merger agreement, we and Tuatara have entered into certain incremental financing agreements: (a) through a subscription agreement with Tuatara, certain investors purchased an aggregate of 1,310,000 shares of Common Stock, for \$10.00 per share, for an aggregate purchase price of \$13,100,000, and certain of the subscription investors that are existing shareholders of SpringBig entered into convertible notes with SpringBig, for an aggregate principal sum of \$7,000,000 (the "convertible notes"); (b) certain institutional investors have agreed, through a securities purchase agreement with Tuatara (the "Notes and Warrants Purchase Agreement"), to purchase up to \$22.0 million of 6% Senior Secured Original Issue Discount Convertible Notes due 2024 (the "Notes") and a number of warrants equal to one-half of the principal amount of Notes divided by the volume weighted average price on the trading day prior to the closing date of such sale (the "Investor Warrants") to be sold in two tranches, see "Notes and Warrants Financing"; and (c) an equity line facility between CF Principal Investments LLC ("Cantor" or the "Holder") and Tuatara for up to \$50.0 million in aggregate gross purchase price of newly issued common stock after the closing of the business combination.
+We expect to use the proceeds from these incremental financing agreements for general working capital purposes and potential acquisition opportunities (though, as described below, SpringBig is not party to any agreement or letter of intent with respect to potential acquisitions).
+We believe the likelihood that the holder of the Investor Warrants will exercise the Investor Warrants, and therefore the amount of additional cash proceeds that we would receive with respect to such Investor Warrants, is dependent upon the trading price of our Common Shares and there can be no assurances the funds related to the exercise of the Investor Warrants will become available.